Who is the current Shadow Chancellor?

 Rachel Reeves MP is the current Shadow Chancellor, having been appointed to the role in May 2021 by the Leader of the Opposition, Sir Keir Starmer.

 Ms Reeves was Chair of the Commons Business Select Committee between 2017 and 2020.
-Before being elected to Parliament, Reeves spent her professional career as an economist working for the Bank of England, the British Embassy in Washington and at Halifax Bank of Scotland.
+Before being elected as a Labour MP for Leeds West, Reeves spent her professional career as an economist working for the Bank of England, the British Embassy in Washington and at Halifax Bank of Scotland.

 Rachel Reeves holds a Master’s degree from the London School of Economics and a degree in Philosophy, Politics and Economics from New College, Oxford.
 Her husband, Nicholas Joicey, was formerly a speech writer to Gordon Brown, when he was the actual Chancellor of the Exchequer.

 Reeves replaced Anneliese Dodds, who held the position during the first twelve months of Keir Starmer’s leadership.
+Ms Dodds has now taken on responsibility for the labour policy review.
 Reeves is the second ever woman Shadow Chancellor.
 Dodds was the first.

 Before Dodds, the post of Shadow Chancellor was held for five years by close Jeremy Corbyn ally, John McDonnell.
 Before him it was held by Ed Balls.